dasari-mohana-zz/Music_Generation_Char_RNN_project/README.md

 4. mp3 format (sound)

-Here I am using abc-notion of Music as it is easy to train a RNN model on top of character sequences
+#### In this project, I am using abc-notion of Music as it is easy to train a RNN model on top of character sequences

 ## Requirements